 Our smart vehicles and cockpits related gross profit decreased by 29.5% from RMB734.8 million in 2023 to RMB518.2 million in 2024, primarily due to a decrease in our smart vehicles and cockpits related gross margin.
-Our smart vehicles and cockpits related gross margin decreased from 14.7% in 2023 to 8.7% in 2024, primarily because (i) we produced an increased portion of structural parts and functional modules for smart vehicles and cockpits in our overseas production facilities that led to higher transportation costs and raw material costs for products produced in those facilities, and (ii) some of our customers imposed stricter testing and inspection requirements, leading to additional testing costs.
+Our smart vehicles and cockpits related gross margin decreased from 14.7% in 2023 to 8.7% in 2024, primarily because (i) we produced an increased portion of structural parts and functional modules for smart vehicles and cockpits in our overseas production facilities that led to higher transportation costs and raw material costs for products produced in those facilities.
+Increasing the utilization of our overseas production facilities is part of our efforts in expanding our global footprint to respond quickly to customer demand, and (ii) some of our customers imposed stricter testing and inspection requirements, leading to additional testing costs.

 Our intelligent head-mounted displays and smart wearables related gross profit increased by 46.9% from RMB433.4 million in 2023 to RMB636.5 million in 2024, primarily due to an increase in our intelligent head-mounted displays and smart wearables related revenue.
-Our intelligent headmounted displays and smart wearables related gross margin increased from 14.0% in 2023 to 18.2% in 2024 mainly due to higher production yield rate, which in turn was the result of our efforts in optimizing our production flow for our smart watches products.
+Our intelligent head-mounted displays and smart wearables related gross margin increased from 14.0% in 2023 to 18.2% in 2024 mainly due to higher production yield rate, which in turn was the result of our efforts in optimizing our production flow for our smart watches products.

-Our other smart devices related gross profit increased significantly by 2405.1% from RMB10.8 million in 2023 to RMB270.1 million in 2024 and our other smart devices related gross margin increased from 6.5% in 2023 to 19.2% in 2024, primarily due to the increase in our smart retail devices related revenue which carried a higher gross margin.
+Our other smart devices related gross profit increased significantly by 2,405.1% from RMB10.8 million in 2023 to RMB270.1 million in 2024 and our other smart devices related gross margin increased from 6.5% in 2023 to 19.2% in 2024, primarily due to a change in our product mix.
+In particular, revenue contribution from our smart retail devices, which carried a higher gross margin increased significantly.